 Confiscation - Any prohibited items found in pupils' possession will be confiscated.
 These items will not be returned to pupils.
 We will also confiscate any item which is harmful or detrimental to school discipline.
 These items will be returned to pupils after discussion with senior leaders and parents, if appropriate.
-Searching and screening pupils is conducted in line with the DfE's latest guidance on searching, screening and confiscation.
+Searching and screening pupils is conducted in line with the DfE's latest guidance on searching, screening and confiscation 2022.
+This guidance can be found here: